 The distance that humans put between themselves and other animals is the main problem that Larkin is contending with.
 Therefore, it makes sense that one is confronted with the basics of the situation before realizing that it is an animal in these conditions.
-The speaker also makes sure to mention that the creature has no access to “earth” or “grass.”
+The speaker also mentions that the creature has no access to “earth” or “grass.”

-In the last line of the text the speaker switches.
+In the last line of the text, the speaker switches.
 Now, the reader hears from a young voice.
 A child pipes up, asking “Mam” to “get us one of them to keep.”
 To the child, and to their parents, this is a simple transaction.
 There are no moral considerations to account for before adopting an animal.
-Generally, people have a hard time looking ahead and understanding the commitment to taking care of another life, especially one that is helpless on its own.
+Generally, people have difficulty looking ahead and understanding the commitment to taking care of another life, especially one that is helpless on its own.

-Larkin was also seeking to draw attention to the way that animals are commodified.
+Larkin was also seeking to draw attention to how animals are commodified.
 The mother will “get” her child one of the animals to “keep.”
 Again, there is no consideration of what this might mean, the purchasing and maintaining of another being.

 The second stanza is even darker than the first.
-The child goes through the expected period of excitement over the pet and then their interest wains.
+The child goes through the expected period of excitement over the pet, and then their interest wains.
 Larkin wanted to emphasize the control that humans have over animals, probably with a focus on cats and dogs.
 He describes the animal as a “Living toy.”
-The animal’s own consciousness, desires, needs and intrinsic value is not considered.
+The animal’s own consciousness, desires, needs, and intrinsic value are not considered.
 It was something available to purchase, a temporary source of entertainment for a child, and then it “soon wears off somehow.”